What is Roller Derby?

 The Women’s Flat Track Derby Association is the international governing body for the sport of women’s flat track roller derby and a membership organization for leagues to collaborate and network.
 The WFTDA sets standards for rules, seasons, and safety, and determines guidelines for the international athletic competitions of member leagues.
-There are currently 400 WFTDA member leagues and 98 affiliated leagues in the WFTDA Apprentice program worldwide.
+There are currently over 400 WFTDA member leagues and 98 affiliated leagues in the WFTDA Apprentice Program worldwide.
 The WFTDA is governed by a five-member, volunteer Board of Directors and managed by an Executive Director.

 Roller derby is a full-contact, competitive sport played on quad roller skates.
 Players skate around a flat oval track in a counter-clockwise direction.
 Games, known as bouts, consist of two 30 minute periods, which are divided into jams of up to two minutes each with 30 seconds between each jam.

 Each team consists of up to fourteen players and two bench coaches.
 Each team fields one jammer and four blockers for each jam.
 One of the blockers is designated as a pivot.
 Teams are free to change lineups for each jam, and players may play different positions in different jams.

 Blockers start the jam between the jammer and pivot lines, lined up according to each team’s strategy for that jam.
 Blockers are responsible for maintaining the pack, so they generally skate in a tight formation with other blockers.
 Blockers work to prevent the opposing team’s jammer from scoring points (defense), while also working to provide safe passage for their jammer through the pack (offense).
 Blockers achieve both goals by blocking opposing players and providing assists to their teammates.